Automated Table Reproduction via Code Generation: Evaluation

-By using \approach, we encounter \newbugsize~inconsistencies between the papers or the artifacts.
+By using \approach, we encounter \newbugsize~inconsistencies between papers and their artifacts.
 We identify these cases by noticing inconsistencies between the paper results and the output of the~\goodscript~when the \goodscript{} appears to contain no apparent error.
 We do not include cases where artifacts themselves warn about possible inconsistencies; thus, all \newbugsize~cases we report are newly discovered inconsistencies that have not been disclosed publicly before.
 Table~\ref{t:inconsistencies} summarizes the \newbug~we find.
 Overall, we find \newbugsize~\newbug~from 13 papers, i.e. 57\% of the studied papers.
-All these 13 paper underwent an artifact evaluation in major SE conferences and were awarded the \emph{Artifacts Evaluated -- Reusable} badge.
+All these 13 papers underwent an artifact evaluation in major SE conferences and were awarded the \emph{Artifacts Evaluated -- Reusable} badge.
 Still, with the aid of \approach{}, we find inconsistencies in up to 29 entries in a single table, with values differing by up to $8.13 \times 10^{285960}$.
-The discovery of \newbug is supported by \approach and the reproduction scripts it generates, but it is not entirely automated.
-Given the reproduction script, it is ultimately up to a human expert to decide if there is indeed a bug, and if so, where the bug lies.